planetar/bibbiGram/README.md

 - 0,96" OLED display with a 4Pin I2C interface.

 ## Case:
 https://www.thingiverse.com/thing:4068963 has been designed for it.
-Or simply create your own.
+The version v2 is recommended.

 ## Telegram-Bot:
 To enable telegram communication you have to set up a bot.
 You don’t need to write any code for this.
 In fact, you don’t even need your computer!
 Go to the telegram app on your phone and search for the “botfather” telegram bot (he’s the one that’ll assist you with creating and managing your bot).
 Send "/help" to the bot for a menu of available commands. "/newbot" get's you going, you have to set a name and a username for it and if you succeed you get a token in a reply.
 Copy and save that.

 While we're at it let's create 2 telegram groups for the bot to post updates:
 - botName_alarm is the destination to post to when an alarm occurs,
-- botName_debug receives all sorts of debug messages Add the new bot to both of these groups and it will listen on commands posted therein.
+- botName_debug receives all sorts of debug messages

+Add the new bot to both of these groups and it will listen on commands posted therein.
 Later, when everything is up and running, all the family can join the botname_alarm - group and get notifications...

 ## Libraries:
 In order to join a Wlan which we may know nothing about the thing should go in Access Point modus at first start and offer a setup page for clients connecting to the initial AP.
 There are several libraries which offer this, WiFiManager by tzapu a well known among them.

 The next building block is the telegram communications and I chose the Universal-Arduino-Telegram-Bot for this.
 This library has an example UsingWiFiManager which was my starting point for this sketch.

 The forementioned library depend on the ArduinoJson library in version 5.x which may conflict with dependencies of other libraries (it did for me).
 The solution is to provide the libraries in the same folder and include them in quotes.
 To make this work I edited UniversalTelegramBot.h, line 26 to read #include "ArduinoJson.h" (instead of #include <ArduinoJson.h>)

 Average.h supplies an easy way to build and get long- and shorttime averages of the measurements and CharStream.h (together with Streaming lirary) allows much nicer formatting of complex output lines to Serial.